Ross Leaders Academy

 I develop meaningful relationships

-Through group coaching sessions, table discussions, and experiential activities, you will develop meaningful relationships that enable you to build trust, respect, and understanding with your peers.
+Through coaching, peer discussions, and hands-on activities, you will develop strategies to build trust, respect, and meaningful relationships with peers and future colleagues.

 Empathy